alex-hhh/ActivityLog2/doc/session-df-notes.md

 * *hr* is the rate as beats per minute (BPM)
 * *hr-pct* is the heart rate as percentage of maximum heart rate, if HR zones are defined for the sport
-* *hr-zone* is the heart rate zone , if HR zones are defined for the spott
+* *hr-zone* is the heart rate zone , if HR zones are defined for the sport

 #### Cadence and stride related fields

 * *cad* is the cadence as steps per minute or rotations per minute (for cycling)
-* *stride* is the lenght of the step
+* *stride* is the length of the step

 #### Running dynamics fields